 The Rotunda of Saint Thomas over time and over space

 The Rotunda is located near Bergamo, far from the noise and confusion of the city; Almenno San Bartolomeo is its nearest city center.
-It seems a sacred place since ancient times.
-Once there was the ancient pre-Roman city of Lemine, near the banks of the Brembo river.
+It is a sacred place since ancient times.
+Once there was the pre-Roman city of Lemine, near the banks of the Brembo river.
 Nonetheless, despite the millennial history of these places, we have little information about the Rotunda’s origin.
 It seems to be wrapped in an undecipherable darkness.

 A debated origin